Geofence Advertising Platforms: Costs, Capabilities, and CPVD as the Alternative

 Where geofence advertising platforms genuinely earn their keep

-1. Programmatic scale across channels.
+Programmatic scale across channels.
 A national CPG launching a multi-state campaign across mobile web, in-app video, CTV, audio, and pDOOH inside a single bidder is exactly what The Trade Desk and StackAdapt are built for.
-Consolidating the buy in one DSP buys frequency capping, cross-channel attribution, and a single contract — coordination value the operator-owned mesh model doesn't try to replicate.
+Consolidating the buy in one DSP buys frequency capping, cross-channel attribution, and a single contract, which is coordination value the operator-owned mesh model doesn't try to replicate.

-3. Address-shaped polygons at scale.
-Simpli.fi's addressable geofencing — turning up to a million plat-line-shaped polygons into ad-deliverable shapes — is genuinely good architecture for B2B account-based marketing or hyper-targeted competitor-conquest plays.
+Address-shaped polygons at scale.
+Simpli.fi's addressable geofencing, which turns up to a million plat-line-shaped polygons into ad-deliverable shapes, is genuinely good architecture for B2B account-based marketing or hyper-targeted competitor-conquest plays.
 The unit economics fit a campaign that needs precise polygon shapes against a large, defined household list.

-4. Cost-per-visit attribution for retail foot traffic.
-GroundTruth's CPV model is honest about what it's selling — pay only when an attributed visit occurs.
+Cost-per-visit attribution for retail foot traffic.
+GroundTruth's CPV model is honest about what it's selling: pay only when an attributed visit occurs.
 For a quick-serve restaurant chain measuring incremental store visits, that aligns the price unit with the business outcome.

 Where the platform layer doesn't pencil out